 You can’t go wrong with a classic thank-you note to a high-level donor.
 It’s a tried and true tactic and an absolute must in any donor stewardship endeavor.

-Rather than the typical typed variety, however, consider writing it by hand or using a handwritten font from Simply Written.
+Rather than the typical typed variety, however, consider writing it by hand or using a handwritten font.
 Handwritten messages offer a more personal touch and convey a sincerity that shows how much you appreciate the donor’s support.

 Other times to consider sending a handwritten note are on a first-donation anniversary, during the holiday season, or after an event.

 Send a welcome package that’s warm, personal, and motivational.
 It should educate your donor about your organization’s mission and make them feel like part of the family.
 Include things like a hand-signed welcome/thank-you letter from a director or high-level staff member that details how their donation will make a difference.